 These checklists can also be found in a single convenient packet here.

-To learn more about developmental milestones and birth asphyxia, visit the HIE Help Center’s page the topic here.
+To learn more about developmental milestones and birth injury, visit the HIE Help Center’s page the topic here.

 Sometimes developmental difficulties are caught early.
 This can happen if a baby had difficulty with feeding (latching, sucking or swallowing).
 It can also occur if certain developmental reflexes don’t go away when generally expected, or if they are exaggerated.